noobCubed/100-days-of-code/log.md

 **Today's Progress**: Fixed the inverted axes issue by reversing the wires from the touch module PCB.
 Calibrated the screen for better touch accuracy by following the calibration guide (xinput-calibrator library).
 Installed the Kivy library.

 **Thoughts:** Got some basic setup done today for future work on the Raspberry Pi-TouchScreen build.
 Need to calibrate the screen again as I don't feel it's very accurate right now too.

+### Day 22: November 23, 2018

+**Today's Progress**: Fixed the issue of having installed the development version Kivy library to a pip installed stable version.
+Enabled touch for Kivy GUI and ran Kivy GUI examples.

+**Thoughts:** Took a long time to fix the library installation.
+Kivy library is installed to work for Python2.7.
+Have to change it to work for Python 3.
+Also, have to enable mouse cursor and keyboard for use in the GUI.
 <!---
 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)